codahale/lockstitch/design.md

 eliminates the possibility of collisions; no additional padding or encoding is required.

-Multiple `Mix` operations in a row are equivalent to a single [encoded](#encoding-operations) block of authenticated data.
+Multiple `Mix` operations in a row are equivalent to a single [encoded](#encoding-operations) block of associated data.
 The Rocca-S tag of that state, then, should be collision-resistant, in that an adversary with a non-negligible advantage of finding two inputs `(A₀, A₁)` such that `E(K, N, A₀, ɛ) = E(K, N, A₁, ɛ)` would be able to forge Rocca-S ciphertexts.